swagger-api/swagger.io-docs/integrations/open-source.md

 Name | Description
 ---|---
+[falsy](https://github.com/pingf/falsy) | with FAL.S.Y, you can use falcon, swagger-ui, yml together, which makes writting api easy!
 [pyramid-swagger](https://github.com/striglia/pyramid_swagger) | Convenient tools for using Swagger to define and validate your interfaces in a Pyramid webapp.
 [flask-restplus](https://github.com/noirbizarre/flask-restplus) | Helpers, syntaxic sugar and Swagger documentation for Flask-Restful
 [pyswagger](https://github.com/AntXlab/pyswagger) | A type-safe, dynamic, spec-compliant Swagger client.